US STOCKS-Wall St rallies to higher close as inflation data feeds Fed pause hopes

 Analysts expect aggregate first-quarter S&P 500 earnings to come in 5.2% below the year-ago quarter, a stark reversal from the 1.4% year-on-year growth seen at the beginning of the quarter, according to Refinitiv.

+Among the 11 major sectors of the S&P 500, all but real estate .SPLRCR ended the session higher, with communication services .SPLRCL and consumer discretionary .SPLRCD enjoying the largest gains, both jumping 2.3%.

-Delta Air Lines Inc DAL.N shares dipped following the company's first-quarter profit miss.
+Delta Air Lines Inc DAL.N shares fell 1.1% following the company's first-quarter profit miss.

-Groupon Inc GRPN.O jumped following the company's appointment of Jiri Ponrt to succeed Damien Schmitz as chief financial officer.
+Groupon Inc GRPN.O jumped 4.0% after the company appointed Jiri Ponrt to succeed Damien Schmitz as chief financial officer.

-Netflix Inc NFLX.O advanced after Wedbush said the streaming platform's revenue growth of new subscribers could drive up profitability.
+Netflix Inc NFLX.O rose 4.6% after Wedbush said the streaming platform's revenue growth of new subscribers could drive up profitability.

+Advancing issues outnumbered decliners on the NYSE by a 2.71-to-1 ratio; on Nasdaq, a 2.55-to-1 ratio favored advancers.

+The S&P 500 posted 12 new 52-week highs and one new low; the Nasdaq Composite recorded 69 new highs and 140 new lows.

 Inflationhttps://tmsnrt.rs/3KUFKgS